alicela1n/rainymac/README.md

 * ISO of the version of OS X you want, you can download Tiger with `./download-osx.sh`
 * qemu-system-ppc installed
 * aria2 (for downloading iso)

+# Notes on Wayland
+Since Wayland requires USB tablet emulation for the mouse to work correctly.
+I enabled it in the default config because it works fine in Tiger, unknown whether or not it works fine in other versions, you'll have to test that on your own, disable if it causes issues, check `rainymac.cfg`.

 # Installation
 If you don't already have an iso you can download Tiger by running `./download-osx.sh`.